 Do you know the chief differentiator of the beautifully simple Solar Bones?

 It’s a single sentence novel.

 Yep, you got that right.

 Here’s an excerpt from the book that Martin Riker shared in his review for The New York Times.

 You can also take another challenge like omitting certain words and letters while writing a short story.
 In 1939, American author, Ernest Vincent Wright, wrote a 50,000 word-novel, Gadsby, without using the letter “E.”

 Now, It’s Up To You To Use These Writing Exercises To Improve Writing!

-The above writing exercises are proven to flex those creative muscles.
-The cadence of these creativity workout sessions depends on you.
+The above writing exercises have been proven to flex those creative muscles.
+The cadence of these Creativity Workout Sessions depends on you.
 It can be every day, every week, or every month, depending on the results you get.
-In fact, you can pick a different exercise each week and keep experimenting to find what works for you.
+You can even pick a different exercise each week and keep experimenting to find what works for you.

 It’s all about tapping into your imagination, getting away from judging your work, and letting your ideas flow.
-Start a routine of 15-20 minutes and keep at it until you transform into an idea generation machine that spits the shit out a blank paper.
+Start a routine by spending 15-20 minutes and keep at it until you transform into a story generation machine that spits the shit out on a blank paper.

-Gone are the days of starting for prolonged periods at the blank page, aye?
+Gone are the days of staring at the blank page for prolonged periods, aye?